Will and Dewitt

-Will and Dewitt is a Canadian preschool children’s animated educational musical adventure television series starring a frog named Dewitt, and a human boy named Will as the main characters.
+Will and Dewitt is an American-Canadian preschool children's animated musical television series starring a frog named Dewitt, and a human boy named Will as the main characters.
 It is produced by Cookie Jar Entertainment (now known as "WildBrain") and Two Presidents Productions.
-It was first aired on September 22, 2007 on Kids' WB.
-The final episode was aired on May 3, 2008.
+The series premiered on September 22, 2007, on Kids' WB.
+The series finale aired on May 3, 2008.

+The show was a merchandise-driven tie-in to Procter & Gamble's Kandoo product.

 Plot

-The show that focuses on a frog named Dewitt motivating his human friend Will to accomplish difficult tasks.
+The show focuses on a frog named Dewitt who motivates his human friend Will to accomplish difficult tasks.